 Hello Friends, hope you are doing well in your life.
-After a long time, we haven’t published an article in term of Asana.
-So, in this article, we describe unique Asana named as Tadakasana.
+After a long time, we haven’t published any article in term of Asana.
+So, in this article, we describe unique and easy to do Asana named as Tadakasana.
 This is the best Asana especially for Beginners, and it’s easy to perform.
 If you perform Tadasana comfortably then definitely you easily perform this Posture.
 This pose is similar to Tadasana but the difference is Tadasana is done in standing position & Tadakasana (Pool Yoga Pose) is done in lying down, Supine or reclined position.

 Position: – Supine